VaishnaviMariappan/command-line-arguments-to-count-word/README.md

 ## PROGRAM:
 ```
-To write a python program for multiplying two matrix.
+Python program for getting the word count from the contents of a file using command line
+arguments.com
 Developed by: Vaishnavi M
 Register no: 21500310